 - We may also obtain other personal data about you as part of the application review/interview process and/or through your interactions with us during the selection process or the ongoing administration of scholarships for successful applicants.

-We collect this data for the purposes of assessing your eligibility and suitability for the scholarship and your financial need to enrol on and complete a Bachelor’s Programme at one of Uversity’s participating higher education institutions and the administration of your scholarship, if you are successful.
+We collect this data for the purposes of assessing your eligibility and suitability for the scholarship and your financial need to enrol on and complete a Bachelor’s Degree at one of Uversity’s participating higher education institutions and the administration of your scholarship, if you are successful.

-Our Legal Bases
+5. Our Legal Basis

 We use your personal data for the purposes outlined above, except where restricted by law.
-In doing so, we rely on a number of separate and overlapping legal bases to lawfully process your personal data, including where:
+In doing so, we rely on a number of separate and overlapping legal basis to lawfully process your personal data, including where:

 - necessary for the purposes of Uversity’s legitimate interests, provided that those interests are not overridden by your interests or fundamental rights and freedoms.
 Uversity is a charity, the purpose of which is the advancement of education and the main object for which it was established is the advancement of education by the making of grants to persons engaged in academic or other study or research.
 Uversity is of the view that it is therefore necessary to process your personal data in the context of your application for a scholarship.